Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Improving Sample Efficiency With Schedule Reuse

 \section{Improving Sample Efficiency With Schedule Reuse}

 In this experiment, we illustrate that optimization schedules generated by \sys{} for one tensor operation can be effectively reused to accelerate the optimization of similar tensor operations (as described in \cref{sec:reuse-method}).
 For this experiment, we generate additional benchmarks structurally similar (either same aspect ratio or two shared dimensions) to those in~\cref{sec:gemm}.
-For each new benchmark, in the plan reuse phase, we search with beam size $B=2$, $N=2$ plan candidates, and $K=2$ code candidates.
-Once the reuse sequence is exhausted, we switch to a full \sys{} search with beam size $B=6$, $N=6$ plan candidates, and $K=2$ code candidates.
+For each new benchmark, in the plan reuse phase, we search with beam size $B=2$, $N=2$ plans, and $K=2$ code candidates.
+Once the reuse sequence is exhausted, we switch to a full \sys{} search with beam size $B=6$, $N=6$ plans, and $K=2$ code candidates.

 We consider GEMMs from the following categories: \begin{enumerate*}[label=\arabic*)] \item square, \item column-dominant and, \item row-dominant, \end{enumerate*} with dimensions specified in \cref{tab:gemm-reuse}.
 The ``base'' benchmark is optimized using full search, i.e., without any schedule reuse, and its \sys{} generated schedule is then reused to optimize the other two benchmarks in its category.